Haufe-Lexware/wicked.haufe.io/doc/auth-github.md

 # Configuring Github Login

+**NOTE**: It makes sense to have read up on Authorization Servers and Auth Methods.

 ## Introduction

-The API Portal can use Github for federating user logins to the API Portal.
+Wicked can use Github for federating user logins to the Portal UI, and to authenticate users using your API.
 Users which are logged in using Github Social Login will automatically be registered for full use of the API Portal:

 * The primary email address which is used with Github is taken as a verified email address in the API Portal automatically (the user is auto-verified)
 * Name and email address are automatically retrieved from Github
-* The ID from Github is used as a unique id (prepended with `GitHub:`) in the API Portal
+* The ID from Github is used as a unique id (prepended with `<auth method id>:`) in the API Portal

 This is probably a good fit for most public facing developer API Portals, as most developers tend to already have a GitHub account.